jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 - L1/L2 regularization: This method tries to avoid spiking values of weights by adding a penalization to their squared magnitude.
 - Dropout [27]: This method sets to zero random neurons with a certain probability during training, sparsifying the ANN connectivity in practice.
 Dropout is most useful on fully-connected layers.
 - Batch Normalization [39]: This method normalizes each input batch by both mean and variance, typically after fully-connected layers.
-It serves both as a regularizing and to solve problems related with weight initialization.
+It serves both as a regularizing and to solve problems related with weight initialization, while also speeding up convergence.
+- Layer Normalization [44]: This method is similar to batch normalization, but mean and variance are computed at layer level.
+This is particularly useful for RNN (where batch normalization is not directly applicable) and fully-connected layers, but it does not work very well for conv layers.
+It can speed up convergence even faster than batch normalization.

 See [24] for further details on regularization methods.